Can a trustee be removed in California?

 Beneficiaries should be aware of common obstacles:

-- High evidentiary standards.
-Courts require clear proof of misconduct, not just suspicions or personal disagreements with the trustee's decisions.
+• High evidentiary standards: Courts require clear proof of misconduct, not suspicions

-While California law allows beneficiaries to remove trustee California courts determine unfit, this should generally be a last resort after other options fail.
-Whether you're a beneficiary concerned about trustee misconduct or a trustee facing unfair allegations, the Los Angeles estate lawyers at Kavesh, Minor & Otis can provide knowledgeable guidance through this complex legal process.
+While California law allows beneficiaries to remove unfit trustees, this should generally be a last resort after other options fail.
+Whether you're a beneficiary concerned about trustee misconduct or a trustee facing allegations, experienced legal counsel can provide guidance through this complex process.